henribarbosa/Obsidian-notes/Zettelkasten/Micro Fluidized Bed Reaction Analyzer.md

 # Micro Fluidized Bed Reaction Analyzer

 a.k.a MFBRA, it's an apparatus to avaliate the development of a chemical reaction tipically.
-A MFB is used to conduct the reaction gas-solid, or gas-gas with solid catali
+A MFB is used to conduct the reaction gas-solid, or gas-gas with solid catalict and analyze the evolution monitoring the gas products in a mass spectometer.

+It's used to improve gas-solid contact